Skip to content

 const { siteId, buildId } = JSON.parse(raw); // now safe to parse

-verifyFeedSignature is constant-time and returns false for a missing or mismatched signature.
-The same helpers (signFeedPayload / verifyFeedSignature / FEED_SIGNATURE_HEADER) are re-exported from @ghostwritr/feed, @ghostwritr/next, and @ghostwritr/react-router, so both ends sign identically by construction.
+verifyWebhook is constant-time and returns false for a missing, stale-timestamp, or mismatched delivery (rejecting a timestamp outside the ±300s window as replay defense).
+The verifier (verifyWebhook) and the header constants (WEBHOOK_ID_HEADER / WEBHOOK_TIMESTAMP_HEADER / WEBHOOK_SIGNATURE_HEADER) are re-exported from @ghostwritr/feed, @ghostwritr/next, @ghostwritr/react-router, @ghostwritr/svelte, and @ghostwritr/vue, so both ends sign identically by construction.
 They run on Web Crypto — the same in Node 20+ and on the edge.

 How you refresh depends on how your site renders.
 Each SDK has a dedicated page for the wiring.